 - b.
 Criteria Required for Consideration of a Conditional Use Permit.
 A conditional use permit shall be granted only if the Planning Board determines that the proposal conforms to all of the following conditional use permit criteria: - i.
-Spirit and Intent of the Ordinance: The proposed development will be constructed in a manner compatible with the spirit and intent of the Stratham Master Plan and Zoning Ordinance. - ii.
-Conformity to Zoning Ordinance: That there are no existing violations of the Stratham Zoning Ordinance on the subject property. - iii.
+Spirit and Intent of the Ordinance: The proposed development is located on a site in which there are no existing violations of the Stratham Zoning Ordinance and will be constructed in a manner compatible with the spirit and intent of the Stratham Master Plan and Zoning Ordinance. (rev. 3/24) - ii.
 Site suitability: The site is suitable for the proposed use which includes the following: - 1.
 Adequate vehicular and pedestrian access for the intended use. - 2.
 The availability of adequate public services to serve the intended use including emergency services, pedestrian facilities, schools, and other municipal services. - 3.
 The absence of environmental constraints (floodplain, steep slope, etc.). - 4.
-The availability of appropriate utilities to serve the intended use including water, sewage disposal, storm water disposal, electricity, and similar utilities. - iv.
-External impacts: The external impacts of the proposed use on abutting properties and the neighborhood shall be no greater than the impacts of adjacent existing uses or other uses permitted in the zone.
-This shall include, but not be limited to, traffic, noise, odors, vibrations, dust, fumes, hours of operation, and exterior lighting and glare.
-In addition, the location, nature, design, and height of the structure and its appurtenances, its scale with reference to its surroundings, and the nature and intensity of the use, shall not have an adverse effect on the surrounding environment nor discourage the appropriate and orderly development and use of land and buildings in the neighborhood. - v.
-Character of the site development: The proposed layout and design of the site shall not be incompatible with the established character of the neighborhood and shall mitigate any external impacts of the use on the neighborhood.
-This shall include, but not be limited to, the relationship of the building to the street, the amount, location, and screening of off- street parking, the treatment of yards and setbacks, the buffering of adjacent properties, and provisions for vehicular and pedestrian access to and within the site. - vi.
-Character of the buildings and structures: The design of any new buildings or structures and the modification of existing buildings or structures on the site shall not be incompatible with the established character of the neighborhood.
-This shall include, but not be limited to, the scale, height, and massing of the building or structure, the roof line, the architectural treatment of the front or street elevation, the location of the principal entrance, and the material and colors proposed to be used. - vii.
-Preservation of natural, cultural, historic, and scenic resources: The proposed use of the site, including all related development activities, shall preserve identified natural, cultural, historic, and scenic resources on the site and shall not degrade such identified resources on abutting properties.
-This shall include, but not be limited to, identified wetlands, floodplains, shore land buffers, significant wildlife habitat, stonewalls, mature-tree lines, cemeteries, graveyards, designated historic buildings or sites/landscapes, scenic views, view sheds, and the establishment, protection, and promotion of agricultural uses of the site. - viii.
-Impact on. property values: There will be no greater diminution of neighboring property values than would be created under any other use or development permitted in the underlying zone: - ix.
-Availability of Public Services & Facilities: Adequate and lawful facilities or arrangements for sewage disposal, solid waste disposal, water supply, utilities, drainage, and other necessary public or private services, are approved or assured, to the end that the use will be capable of proper operation.
-In addition, it must be determined that these services will not cause excessive demand on municipal services, including, but not limited to, water, sewer, waste disposal, police protection, fire protection, and schools.
+The availability of appropriate utilities to serve the intended use including water, sewage disposal, storm water disposal, electricity, and similar utilities. - iii.
+External impacts: The external impacts of the proposed use on abutting properties and the neighborhood shall be no greater than the impacts of surrounding existing uses or other uses permitted in the zone.
+This shall include, but not be limited to, traffic, noise, odors, vibrations, dust, fumes, hours of operation, and exterior lighting and glare. (rev 3/24) - iv.
+Character of development and impact on natural, cultural, historic, and scenic resources: The proposed layout and design of the site and new buildings or structures on the site shall not be incompatible with the established character of the neighborhood.
+This shall include, but not be limited to, the relationship of the development to the street, the scale, height, and massing of the building, architectural design, buffering from adjacent properties, and provisions for pedestrian and vehicular access.
+The proposed use and development of the site shall preserve identified natural, cultural, historic, and scenic resources on the site and shall not degrade such identified resources on abutting properties. (rev. 3/24) - v.
+Impact on property values: There will be no greater diminution of neighboring property values than would be created under any other use or development permitted in the underlying zone; - vi.

-- x.
 Fiscal impacts: The proposed use will not have a negative fiscal impact on the Town unless the Planning Board determines that there are other positive community impacts that off-set the negative fiscal aspects of the proposed use.
 The Planning Board's decision shall be based upon an analysis of the fiscal impact of the project on the town.
-The Planning Board may commission, at the applicant's expense, an independent analysis of the fiscal impact of the project on the town. - xi.
+The Planning Board may commission, at the applicant's expense, an independent analysis of the fiscal impact of the project on the town. - vii.
 Public Interest: The permit is in the public interest.